tfkwryd/tfkwryd/README.md

 - 👋 Hi, I’m @tfkwryd (Taufik Wiryadi)
 - 👀 I’m interested in developing digital product
 - 🌱 I’m currently developing mobile app and website frontend using flutter
-- 📫 How to reach me, visit curvaku.com or https://www.linkedin.com/in/taufikwiryadi/
+- 📫 How to reach me https://www.linkedin.com/in/taufikwiryadi/

 <!---
 tfkwryd/tfkwryd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.